alastairanderson/py-ms-quickstart/README.md

 ## TODO

--[] Rename this whole project to be "py-ms-quickstart" for "Python Microservice Quickstart" -[] Use the Alpine distro in the Dockerfile to minimise the docker image size -[] Create proper requirements-dev.txt file
+-[] Use the Alpine distro in the Dockerfile to minimise the docker image size -[] Create proper requirements-dev.txt file
 -[] Create tests - use a common python testing framework